 Since money is the cardinal fuel that keeps a business running, where you store it matters.
-With choices abound, picking the right type of bank account is not too different than searching for the right home- it needs to keep your money safe, help it flourish and hit all the right boxes on your checklist.
+With so many available options, picking the correct type of bank account is not too different than searching for the right home.
+It needs to keep your money safe, help it flourish, and hit all the right boxes on your checklist.

 There are several types of bank accounts available catered to businesses, but most are derivatives of these two basic types- a business checking account and a business savings account.
-Both come with their strengths and weaknesses, but they also work seamlessly together.
+Both have their strengths and weaknesses, but they also work seamlessly together.

-In short, storing your capital in a business checking account keeps it safe and easily accessible for an unperturbed cash flow cycle.
-A business savings account, however, is more suitable for storing funds and having it accrue interest as it matures.
+Storing your capital in a business checking account offers safety and accessibility for an unperturbed cash flow cycle.
+A business savings account, however, is more suitable for storing funds and having them accrue interest as it matures.

-The best option for you depends on a variety of factors like the size of your business, the size of your cash reserve and your financial goals.
+The best option for you depends on various factors, like the size of your business, your cash reserve, and your financial goals.

-In this article, we are going to take an in-depth look at a business savings account, and how your business can benefit from having this type of account.
+In this article, we will take an in-depth look at a business savings account and how your business can benefit from this type of account.

-Typically when businesses start making higher profits, they can opt to place that extra fund in an account that rewards them for saving which is the purpose of a business savings account.
-Every business needs a contingency plan to tackle unforeseen financial liabilities or bigger purchases in the future.
-Businesses with surplus capital they don't have an immediate need for can store the excess in this interest-bearing account, and have it grow independently.
+When businesses start making higher profits, they can opt to place that extra fund in an account that rewards them for saving, which is the purpose of a business savings account.
+Every business needs a contingency plan to tackle unforeseen financial liabilities or more significant purchases in the future.
+Companies with surplus capital they don't have an immediate need for can store the excess in this interest-bearing account and have it grow independently.

-It’s not mandatory for a business to have a savings account of course, but they should because in case of a financial need that's difficult to meet, it becomes an excellent alternative to taking a loan or exhausting the funds in the primary checking account.
-That said, a business savings account is not designed to be a working account, but rather an additional source of funds that you can find financial solace in when you need to.
+A business doesn't need to have a savings account, of course.
+Still, they should because, in case of a financial need that's difficult to meet, it becomes an excellent alternative to taking a loan or exhausting the funds in the primary checking account.
+However, a business savings account is not designed to be a working account but rather an additional source of funds in which you can find financial solace when you need to.

 Most bank deposits made by businesses of all sizes, both for-profit or non-profit, into a business savings account are covered by Federal Deposit Insurance Corporation (FDIC).